Skip to Main Content

 We join forces on everything we do to be our best for kids.

-Our name says it: we are focused on outstanding student achievement.
-We have a rigorous curriculum designed by a team of content experts.
+All curriculum is based on internationally benchmarked Common Core standards, geared to true college readiness, and has undergone extensive review for rigor and effectiveness.
+We have implemented a strong curriculum designed to help all students excel.
 Our teachers regularly analyze student data to drive our daily instruction and long-term planning.
-The curriculum is based on internationally-benchmarked Common Core standards and geared to true college readiness.
 For instance, the average AF high school student will take five Advanced Placement classes before they graduate, including a math AP and a science AP.

 Our students spend more time learning.